jkk111/CS4098/README.md

 6. To check if your ticket was added, click on the menu button again, and then select 'Create Event' on the dropdown menu.
 In the "Create Event" page, there is a button called "Add Ticket" Selecting this should a dropdown with the ticket name of the ticket you just created, and allow you to select it.

 ###Feature 6 - Keep track of possible/previous guests.
+Admin Access Only
+1. To keep track of all the users on the app, go to the "View Users" page.
+Click on the menu button on the top of the screen.
+This will drop down all the menu options.
+Click on 'View Users'
+2. The list of users, both admin and not, will appear.
+You can click on a users name to see more details about them.

 ###Feature 7 & 8 - I want to sent invitations to a mailing list, so that people know to come and that they are invited.
+Admin Access Only
+1. When you create any new event (see feature 4) all subscribed users are automatically emailed about the event, giving them information and telling them how to get a ticket.

 ###Feature 9 - I want to see guests contact details.
+Admin Access Only
+1. To see guests contact details, go to the "View Users" page.
+Click on the menu button on the top of the screen.
+This will drop down all the menu options.
+Click on 'View Users'.
+2. The list of users, both admin and not, will appear.
+You can click on a users name to see more details about them.
+3. When you click on a name, you will be able to see the users email address, as well as their phone number if they have provided one.

 ###Feature 10 - I want to see the invite list.
+1. All users who have verified their emails with the app are automatically invited to all events created.
+2. To see the users, go to the "View Users" page.
+Click on the menu button on the top of the screen.
+This will drop down all the menu options.
+Click on 'View Users'.
+3. The list of users, both admin and not, will appear.
+You can click on a users name to see more details about them.

 ###Feature 13 - As staff, I need to register a guest for one event (including their details), so I can track what is needed for the event.
+Admin Access Only
+1. To register a guest, an Admin can make them an account in "Create User".
+They should know the guests first name, last name,and email.
+2. To create a user, click on the menu button on the top of the screen.
+This will drop down all the menu options.
+Click on 'Create User'
+3. Fill in the customers first name, last name and email address.
+Initials are accepted as there is no minimal character length.
+If you enter the correct email for the guest, they will be sent a link that will allow them to create their account and fill in their details.

 ###Feature 16 - I want to be able to send automated invitations, with link to register for the event.
+Admin Access Only
+1. When you create any new event (see feature 4) all subscribed users are automatically emailed about the event, with links to the app for them to buy tickets.

 ###Feature 18 - Set up a ticketing service, so people can buy tickets without human interaction.
+1. The ability to buy a ticket online can be used on the "View Events" page.
+2. To view all events, click on 'menu' and select the 'View Events' option.
+3. You should now see a list of all events in the system.
+4. If you see a message saying there are no events, then there are no events in the system.
+6. To see more information about an event, click on the event name.
+7. To buy a ticket, click on the "Buy for ..." button.
+A pop-up from stripe will then appear, prompting you to enter your payment details.
+This action can be cancelled by clicking the X button at the top right corner of the pop-up.
+If you successfully buy a ticket, you will be emailed your ticket and reciept.

 ###Feature 32 - e-ticketing for users.
+1. The e-ticketing system can be seen on the "View Events" page.
+2. To view all events, click on 'menu' and select the 'View Events' option.
+3. You should now see a list of all events in the system.
+4. If you see a message saying there are no events, then there are no events in the system.
+6. To see more information about an event, click on the event name.
+7. To buy a ticket, click on the "Buy for ..." button.
+A pop-up from stripe will then appear, prompting you to enter your payment details.
+This action can be cancelled by clicking the X button at the top right corner of the pop-up.
+If you successfully buy a ticket, you will be emailed your ticket and reciept.

 ###Feature 34 - Send out emails automatically when an event is created.
+Admin Access Only
+1. When you create any new event (see feature 4) all subscribed users are automatically emailed about the event, giving them information and telling them how to get a ticket.

-###Feature 36 - Online ticketing – keeping in mind that mostly repeat customers/attendees.
+###Feature 36 - Online ticketing - keeping in mind that mostly repeat customers/attendees.
+1. The ability to buy a ticket online can be used on the "View Events" page.
+2. To view all events, click on 'menu' and select the 'View Events' option.
+3. You should now see a list of all events in the system.
+4. If you see a message saying there are no events, then there are no events in the system.
+6. To see more information about an event, click on the event name.
+7. To buy a ticket, click on the "Buy for ..." button.
+A pop-up from stripe will then appear, prompting you to enter your payment details.
+This action can be cancelled by clicking the X button at the top right corner of the pop-up.
+If you successfully buy a ticket, you will be emailed your ticket and reciept.
+8. Users can select "Remember me" to securely store their payment information, so regular customers can quickly checkout.
+For verification purposes the customer must provide their mobile number.

 ###Feature 40 - I would like to email (legitimately) subscribed users.
 ###Feature 42 - I want to be able to contact attendees easily e.g. group emails.
 ###Feature 46 - I want to create menus.